Umpqua Access Checking account review

-Its ATM rebates and free wire transfers are appealing, but additional fees could chip at your funds.
+Its ATM rebates and one free wire transfer are appealing, but additional fees could chip at your funds.

 If you’re a West Coast resident, Umpqua Access Checking account offers several appealing perks.
 It comes with mobile banking, bill pay and one free incoming wire transfer per month.
 But maintenance, wire transfer and paper statement fees could really dig at your funds.